hackclub/hackclub/workshops/fibonacci_sequence/README.md

 Now that we've written the code to generate the rectangles, we can place the golden spiral on the rectangles!

 The easiest way to do this is to create a second turtle for drawing the spiral.
-Under the previous turtle setup code, but above all of the funcitons, add:
+Under the previous turtle setup code, but above all of the functions, add:

 ```python
 spiralTurtle = turtle.Turtle()